Release Phase

 If the lock is successful, Postgres will return t

 .
-Now it should be safe to run your migration.
+With a lock in place, it is now safe to run migrations.
 If unsuccessful, f

 If the advisory lock is acquired within a transaction, it will be automatically released when the transaction is committed.
-You can also release a lock by calling:
+Locks can be released manually using:

 SELECT pg_advisory_unlock_all();